-Theta smiled thinly and then placed his hands on the girl’s cheeks.
+Theta smiled thinly and placed his hands on the girl’s cheeks.
 “Good.
 Then you shouldn’t listen when the others ask if you want to join ELPIS.
 Whatever color is inside of you is what makes you you, Lia.
 A very beautiful color.
 You will make whatever you become a part of very beautiful.
 You will paint your existence into everything.”

 Lia raised a hand and clutched Theta’s.
 “And you and Omicron?”